 Today, engineering means using scientific knowledge to transform nature and the intensive and effective use of information technologies for enhancing the capabilities and qualities of technological facilities while reducing their costs.
 The speed of technological development is increasing exponentially.
 Applications that would be considered science fiction only twenty years ago pervade our daily lives.

 Since the industrial revolution that started in the 18th century, while striving to use the knowledge on nature for the benefit of humanity and while developing products based on that knowledge, we have perhaps achieved striking accomplishments but nature has been rendered almost uninhabitable, and we have not yet succeeded in reducing the gaps among human beings.

 Global warming, which everyone has heard of, has not yet gained the priority it deserves on our agenda, and we as humans seem to be fast approaching the point of exterminating ourselves.
 Telecommunication technologies enable us to establish instant and visual contact with distant points of the world, but we observe every day how inequalities, misunderstandings and animosities among communities of people become more destructive rather than being reduced.

 Engineers now hold responsibilities of stopping the destruction of the environment and to enhance mutual friendship and fraternity among human beings when applying scientific knowledge to life.
 Contemporary engineering can not only focus on increasing product capabilities and efficiency while reducing costs, but must also consider the environment and human issues.
 Innovation and creativity emerge as fundamental requirements of this new mode of engineering.
 Rather than combating with nature, we must now act towards making peace with it, and making the World liveable again.

-In the Faculty of Engineering we have ten undergraduate programs in the following nine different departments.:
+In the Faculty of Engineering and Natural Sciences we have ten undergraduate programs in the following nine different departments.: